Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ### Loading Learnware by Learnware ID

-Assuming the user knows the `id` of the learnware they want to load, they can use the following code to load the corresponding learnware and its environment:
+Assuming the user knows the ID of the learnware they want to load, they can use the following code to load the corresponding learnware and its environment:

 ```python
 learnware_id = "00000082"